 Do you suspect that you or a loved one has knee arthritis?
 Within this article, you can find common arthritis symptoms, such as joint pain.
 Joint pain should never be ignored.
-However, before we dive into the seven signs of knee arthritis, it’s important to understand the three main types.
+However, before we dive into the seven signs of knee arthritis.
+It’s important to first understand the three main types.

-Osteoarthritis (OA) is the most common type, and it’s likely to occur after middle age.
+Osteoarthritis (OA) is the most common type.
+It’s more likely to occur after middle age.
 OA is a progressive condition that wears out the joint cartilage.
 The second type is Rheumatoid arthritis (RA), which can occur at any age bracket.
 Lastly, we have post-traumatic arthritis which typically occurs after a knee injury.

 1. Gradual Increase in Pain

 In most cases, arthritis in the knee usually develops gradually.
 For instance, you could notice some mild pain after taking a long nap or remaining inactive for a while.
 You could also feel pain when kneeling or climbing stairs.
 However, when you notice knee pain, which wakes you up from sleep that could be a sign of OA.

 2. Knee Inflammation or Swelling

 When you experience knee inflammation that doesn’t appear to be responding to anti-inflammatory drugs, you should see a doctor.
 Swelling could also occur, especially after extended periods of inactivity.